SandersKM/PsycStatsWorkbook/README.md

 ?Mathlevel
 ```
 Answer the following questions:
-1. Where and when was this data recorded?
+1. Where and when were these data recorded?
 2. List the variables for student majors and what they stand for.
 3. What does the variable "sat" mean?
-Is it continuous, categorical, or ordinal?
+Is it continuous, discrete, categorical, or ordinal?
 4. What does the variable "mathlevel" mean?
-Is it continuous, categorical, or ordinal?
+Is it continuous, discrete, categorical, or ordinal?

 We can actually see the levels of "mathlevel" in the console:
 ```r